clutchski/caribou/README.md

 in the downgrade step.

     """
-    an example of a Caribou migration file
+    An example of a Caribou migration file.
     """

     def upgrade(connection):
         # connection is a plain old sqlite3 database connection
         sql = """